 I have since switched full time to Debian Sid.
 I currently use a highly customised environment around

 I recently had to re-install Arch Linux on one of my machines.
-What I needed was to setup my current working environment with as little effort as possible.
+What I needed was to setup my current desktop environment with as little effort as possible.
 Recreating it from scratch would have taken several hours, if not days.
 Good thing I maintain a git repo with my dotfiles.

 Once I had access to the shell, I cloned the repo, copied